Have We Visitors From Space?

 An illustration of a Green Fireball, created by the wife of meteor expert Lincoln LaPaz, was featured in the Life Magazine article.

-"Have We Visitors From Space?" was an article on Flying Saucers by H. B. Darrach Jr. and Robert Ginna that appeared in the April 7, 1952 edition of Life magazine.
+"Have We Visitors From Space?" was an article on Flying Saucers by H. B. Darrach Jr. and Robert Emmett Ginna Jr. that appeared in the April 7, 1952 edition of Life magazine.
 The piece was strongly sympathetic to the hypothesis that UFOs might be the product of extraterrestrials.
 Publicity surrounding the piece is believed to have contributed to the 1952 UFO flap, a subsequent wave of reports that summer.

 Background

 From 1947 to 1952, media and popular culture relayed stories of "flying discs", "flying saucers" and other unidentified flying objects.
 The reports began during the first summer of the Cold War, after the United States announced plans to re-industrialize Europe over the objections of the Soviet Union.
 That June, Kenneth Arnold reported witnessing multiple unusual objects in Washington state; his account was covered nationwide, triggering hundreds of copycat reports.
 In January 1948, press covered the death of a National Guard pilot who crashed while in pursuit of a UFO.
 That summer, press covered the story of two commercial airline pilots who reported seeing a glowing UFO over Alabama.

 In the fall of 1949, True magazine ran a piece titled "The Flying Saucers are Real"; It reportedly became "one of the most widely read and widely discussed magazine articles in history."
 The following year, its author expanded the piece into a book of the same name.
 In September 1951, the film The Day the Earth Stood Still premiered with its tale of a man aboard a flying saucer who lands in the nation's capital in order to deliver a warning about atomic warfare.

 Ginna spent over a year conducting research for the lengthy investigative piece.

 In the spring of 1951, Ginna began reaching out to the Air Force public affairs office.
 Edward J. Ruppelt and his superior S.H.
 Kirkwood first read the contents of the upcoming story when they attended a Civilian Saucer Investigators meeting in Los Angeles on April 1.
 Upon learning of the contents, Col. Kirkwood advised Ruppelt "We'd better get back to Daytona quick; you're going to be busy".
 On April 2, 1952, the Associated Press wire service ran a story about the upcoming piece which documented its title and most of its conclusions.